-In a 13-week repeated dose inhalation study in rats exposed to cadmium oxide, the no observed adverse effect level (NOAEL) was reported to be $0.025 \text{ mg/m}^3$ .
-At higher doses, $\geq 0.05 \text{ mg/m}^3$ , treatment-related lesions in the lungs, including inflammation and fibrosis, were observed.
+In a 13-week repeated dose inhalation study in rats exposed to cadmium oxide, the no observed adverse effect level (NOAEL) was reported to be 0.025 mg/m^3 .
+At higher doses, $\geq 0.05 \text{ mg/m}^3$, treatment-related lesions in the lungs, including inflammation and fibrosis, were observed.
 A dose-related increase in hyperplasia (elevated cell production) in the lungs was also reported (EU RAR, 2007).

-Cadmium chloride, cadmium sulfate and cadmium oxide are classified as hazardous following repeated inhalation exposure, with the risk phrase 'Toxic: danger of serious damage to health by prolonged exposure through inhalation' (T; R48/R23) in HSIS

-(Safe Work Australia).
+Cadmium chloride, cadmium sulfate and cadmium oxide are classified as hazardous following repeated inhalation exposure, with the risk phrase 'Toxic: danger of serious damage to health by prolonged exposure through inhalation' (T; R48/R23) in HSIS (Safe Work Australia).
 The availability of cadmium for this chemical are expected to be high through inhalation exposure similar to cadmium oxide.

-Based on the available data, there is sufficient evidence from animal studies and observations in human to adopt the above classification for the chemical.
+Based on the available data, there is sufficient evidence from animal studies and observations in human to adopt the above classification applying to the chemical (CAS No. 52337-78-7).

 Exposure to low levels of cadmium over a long period of time has been linked to chronic cadmium poisoning.
-The effects of cadmium on specific target organs following exposure in humans are summarised and provided below.
+The effects of cadmium on specific target organs following exposure in humans are summarised below.